-On national average, event catering can cost between $500 and several thousand dollars, depending on the services offered and the size of the event.
+On average, event catering typically costs between $500 and $3,000 (and more), depending on the services offered and the size of the event.

-When you want to create an unforgettable experience, whether it's for a wedding reception or a cozy special event, professional catering services will take your party to the next level.
+When you want to create an unforgettable experience, whether it's for a wedding reception or a cozy special event, caterers will take your party to the next level.
 Let’s take a closer look at the various components that can impact the cost of hiring a professional caterer.

 Caterers typically charge per guest, not per hour.
 They may include flat fees for additional rental items, but these fees are not impacted by the length of the event.

 The price is typically quoted per person, so the first step in working with a caterer is to determine the number of guests at your event.
 Price differences occur based on the style of service.
-While a buffet or family style meal may cost $25 per person, a formal plated meal could cost $145 per person.
+While a buffet or family-style meal may cost $25 per person, a formal plated meal could cost $145 per person.
 So in this example, the average cost of catering for 50 guests can ranges between $1,250 and $7,250.

 When more staff is required for service, the cost will reflect that increase.
-Here are a few examples of how pricing varies by service for Thumbtack caterer Red Dot Cuisine.
+Here are a few examples of how pricing varies by service for a Thumbtack caterer, Red Dot Cuisine.

 |Formal dinner||$145 per person|

 >>See local pros.
 Contact top-rated caterers near you.

 As you're planning your party, figure out what type of catering services you need.
 Here are a few of the most popular types: